zddhub/zddhub.github.io/README.md

 zddhub's blog
 -------------

-I want a clean workspace to write, only includes plain text (such as: markdown file) and some images used in the article.
+I want to write in a clean workspace, that only includes plain text (such as: markdown file) and some images used in the article.

 Jekyll is a good choice but it mixed plain text and websites, so ...

 ### Blogs and Jekyll pages separation

-My site is separated into two parts:
+My site is separated into two parts (branches):

 - [Blogs](https://github.com/zddhub/zddhub.github.io/tree/blogs) - only include markdown file and some images
 - [Jekyll pages](https://github.com/zddhub/zddhub.github.io/tree/master) - Jekyll pages, html, layout, css, ...